 - In a pot of boiling water, cook your spaghetti for 10 minutes or per the instructions on the pack.

-- After the pasta has been cooking for approx. 5 minutes, add the olive oil and pancetta to a pan and cook on low heat until the pancetta is browned.
+- After the pasta has been cooking for approx. 5 minutes, add the olive oil and pancetta to a frying pan and cook on medium heat for 2 minutes or until the pancetta is browned.

 - In a bowl, add the 2 eggs and the egg yolk, grated parmesan cheese and black pepper.
 Whisk and set aside.

-- Once the past is cooked, keep a cup of the pasta water aside before straining.
+- Once the past is cooked, reserve a cup of the pasta water before straining.

 - Add the pasta to the pan together with the pancetta and combine.